Predictive Modeling of Flexible EHD Pumps using Kolmogorov-Arnold Networks: Introduction

-Recently, flexible EHD pumps have gained traction due to their adaptability and potential for integration into soft actuators and fluidic systems.
+The electrohydrodynamic (EHD) pumps are devices that harness electrostatic forces to induce the movement of a dielectric fluid, offering several advantages over traditional mechanical pumps, such as the absence of moving parts, high efficiency, and low noise \cite{peng2023review}.
+These characteristics make EHD pumps ideal for applications in soft robotics \cite{mao2024design} and biomedical devices \cite{enayati2011electrohydrodynamic}.
 However, predicting the performance of flexible EHD pumps remains a challenge due to the intricate interactions between electrical, mechanical, and fluidic fields.
-Traditional physical simulations often neglect fluid-solid interactions and energy losses associated with flexible materials, making accurate performance prediction difficult.
-Consequently, there is a growing interest in using machine learning models to predict critical parameters such as pressure, flow rate, and power.

-In previous study \cite{mao2023soft}, three machine learning models were employed—random forest (RF), ridge regression (RR), and multi-layer perceptron (MLP) to predict the performance of flexible EHD pumps.
+In previous study \cite{mao2023soft}, two machine learning models were employed—random forest (RF) and multi-layer perceptron (MLP) to predict the performance of flexible EHD pumps.
 This study demonstrated that MLP, a type of feedforward artificial neural network, outperformed other models in predicting the pressure and flow rate of flexible EHD pumps.
 However, MLP typically rely on fixed activation functions at the nodes (or "neurons"), which can constrain the model's ability to learn complex and nonlinear relationships efficiently.
 Moreover, MLP can require a substantial number of neurons and layers to achieve high accuracy, leading to increased computational complexity.

-Recently, Kolmogorov-Arnold Networks (KAN) was proposed to promise alternatives for MLP \cite{liu2024kan}.
+Kolmogorov-Arnold Networks (KAN) \cite{liu2024kan} was proposed to promise alternatives for MLP.
+The KAN is a machine learning model that uses learnable spline-based functions for improved approximation of complex nonlinear relationships.
 Inspired by the Kolmogorov-Arnold representation theorem, KAN replace fixed activation functions with learnable activation functions on the edges ("weights").
-This architectural difference allows KAN to approximate nonlinear functions more effectively while maintaining a smaller network size compared to MLP.
-Despite their expressive power, MLP often require a substantial number of neurons and layers to achieve high accuracy, leading to overfitting risks and computational inefficiency.
-KAN address these limitations by incorporating learnable spline functions at each weight, providing greater flexibility and accuracy in learning nonlinear relationships.
-This unique architecture offers faster neural scaling laws and requires fewer parameters compared to MLP, as demonstrated in various mathematical and physics-based tasks.
+The KAN can incorporate learnable spline functions at each weight, providing greater flexibility and accuracy in learning nonlinear relationships.